The First State

 Brewing picked back up in 1995 when Rockford Brewing and Dogfish Head Brewing opened at nearly the same time.
 Dogfish Head deserves a little extra recognition though.
 The brewery started by Sam Calagione in Rehoboth Beach was originally known as the smallest commercial brewery in America, but today is one of the most outstanding, dominating craft breweries in the nation.

 By the end of 2013, the state had ten craft breweries and was rated fourth in the United States in gallons of craft beer made per each adult.
-While Dogfish Head Craft Brewing and Iron Hill Brewery are recognized as the leading breweries in the state, there are several others worth trying, including: Fordham and Dominion Brewing in Dover, Mispillion River Brewing in Milford, Stewarts Brewing in Bear.
+While Dogfish Head Craft Brewing and Iron Hill Brewery are recognized as the leading breweries in the state, there are many other small entities worth trying.

-In our Craft Beer Club we have featured several beers from Mispillion River Brewing, Fordham & Dominion, 16 Mile Brewing Company, and 3rd Wave Brewing Company.
+In our Craft Beer Club we have featured several beers from Mispillion River Brewing, 16 Mile Brewing Company, and 3rd Wave Brewing Company.
 We look forward to featuring many more.
 Cheers!

 Mispillion River Brewing Co.